Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Garmin_Integration.rst

 Firmware Update
 -------------------------------------------

-JTrack Social can detect and perform available Garmin firmware updates through the Bluetooth connection.
+The Garmin Dashboard can detect and perform firmware updates made available through Garmin device services.

 Participants may be prompted to update the watch firmware.
-However, updates are not required but might be useful for extended study periods.
+Study staff should schedule updates so they do not interrupt an active measurement or synchronization.

 .. note::